mP1/walkingkooka-resource-annotation-processor/README.md

 # walkingkooka-resource-annotation-processor

 An annotation processor that generates a provider for any class marked with `walkingkooka.resource.TextResourceAware`.
-This is particularly useful for any runtime environment such as
-J2CL where `java.lang.Class#getResourceAsStream` is not supported but using files as text is still required.
+This is particularly useful for any runtime environment such as J2CL where `java.lang.Class#getResourceAsStream` is not supported but using files as text is still required.

+Note it is not currently possible to specify the charset encoding for any text file.
+Theres is a [ticket](https://github.com/mP1/walkingkooka-resource-annotation-processor/issues/21) to add support to specify a Charset and this will require changing using `FileObject#openInputStream` rather than `FileObject#getCharContent`.

 ```java
 package sample;